imagineai/create-django-app/README.md

 - Not only can you change your app settings easily, you can also generated production-ready code using the `myapp.im` file.

-- Use Imagine's simple syntax to add [data models](https://www.imagine.ai/docs/model) and [CRUD APIs](https://www.imagine.ai/docs/api) to your Django app.
+- Use Imagine's simple syntax to generate code for [data models](https://www.imagine.ai/docs/model) and [CRUD APIs](https://www.imagine.ai/docs/api) to your Django app.

 - Run `imagine compile myapp.im` to see the generated code.